spacetelescope/stpsf/docs/relnotes.rst

 This minor release resolves several bugs and occasional installation issues and updates behind-the-scenes package infrastructure for consistency with current astropy and numpy releases.
 There are small improvements to a few aspects of JWST models as detailed below (in particular for wavelength dispersion in NIRCam LW coronagraphy and in tools for modeling time-dependent WFE) but the vast majority of JWST PSF calculations are not changed in any way.

-There are no changes in reference data, so the WebbPSF reference data files for 0.9.0 should continue to be used with this release.
+There are no changes in reference data, so the STPSF reference data files for 0.9.0 should continue to be used with this release.

 .. admonition:: Python version support: Python 3.6+ required